Enhanced Mid-Infrared Single-Photon Detection with Antenna-Coupled Superconducting Nanowires: Results and Discussion

-Table \ref{tab:NEP_comparison} provides NEP comparison of these two SNSPD configurations at $\lambda_{\mathrm{det}} = 5$ µm and 7 µm, assuming $\Gamma_{\mathrm{sq}} = 1 \times 10^{-3} \, \text{Hz}/\square$.
-The value of $\Gamma_{\mathrm{sq}}$ can vary primarily due to device packaging in the cryogenic setup and how effectively stray background photons are blocked.
-We calculated $\Gamma_{\mathrm{sq}} = 1.6 \times 10^{-2} \, \text{Hz}/\square$ for our reported devices at a normalized bias current ($I_{\mathrm{sat}}$) of 0.85, and $1.5 \times 10^{-3} \, \text{Hz}/\square$ for devices reported by Colangelo \textit{et al.} \cite{colangelo2022large} at the same normalized bias current.
-However, $\Gamma_{\mathrm{sq}}$ can be reduced to values as low as $1 \times 10^{-6} \, \text{Hz}/\square$ by completely sealing the detector from background radiation using a dark box, as demonstrated by Taylor \textit{et al.} \cite{taylor2023low}.
-Table \ref{tab:NEP_comparison} shows that NEP reductions of approximately 430× and 900× can be achieved with antenna coupling compared to a conventional meander geometry of identical detection area at $\lambda_{\mathrm{det}} = 5$ µm and 7 µm, respectively, and the improvement in NEP performance metric is expected to become more pronounced at longer wavelengths as antenna length and array pitch increase.
-The NEP on the order of $3 \times 10^{-20} \, \text{W}/\sqrt{\text{Hz}}$ meets the sensitivity requirements of flagship-class infrared space telescopes\cite{taylor2023low} and is also attractive for dark-matter search experiments \cite{koppell2025dark}.
-In summary, our analysis suggests that antenna-coupled nanowire meanders provide a scalable route to increasing the photon-detection area of SNSPDs while maintaining low-NEP performance in the mid-IR and far-IR regimes.
+Table \ref{tab:NEP_comparison} compares the NEP of the two configurations at $\lambda_{\mathrm{det}} = 5$ µm and 7 µm for $\Gamma_{\mathrm{sq}} = 1 \times 10^{-3}$ Hz/$\square$.
+In practice, $\Gamma_{\mathrm{sq}}$ depends mainly on the cryogenic device packaging and suppression of stray background photons.
+We estimate $\Gamma_{\mathrm{sq}} = 1.6 \times 10^{-2}$ Hz/$\square$ for our devices at a normalized bias current of 0.85, and $1.5 \times 10^{-3}$ Hz/$\square$ for the devices of Colangelo \textit{et al.} \cite{colangelo2022large} at the same normalized bias current, while values as low as $1 \times 10^{-6}$ Hz/$\square$ have been reported using a dark box \cite{taylor2023low}.
+Table \ref{tab:NEP_comparison} shows that antenna coupling reduces the NEP by approximately 430× at 5 µm and 900× at 7 µm relative to a conventional meander of the same detection area, \highlightblue{under well-shielded operating conditions with negligible background radiation near the antenna resonance}.
+The resulting NEP, on the order of $3 \times 10^{-20}$ W/$\sqrt{\text{Hz}}$, meets the sensitivity requirements of flagship-class infrared space telescopes \cite{taylor2023low} and is promising for dark-matter search experiments \cite{koppell2026dark}.
+Overall, these results indicate that antenna-coupled nanowire meanders provide a scalable route to increasing the photon-detection area of SNSPDs while maintaining low-NEP performance in the mid-IR and far-IR regimes.